-Static lists, which contain a set list of users that can change over time as you add and remove users, and based on a user's subscription preferences.
+Static lists: Contain a set list of users that can change over time as you add and remove users, and based on a user's subscription preferences.

-Dynamic lists, which select users based on fields and events on their Iterable user profiles.
+Dynamic lists: Select users based on attributes and events on their Iterable user profiles.

 To create static, suppression, and internal lists, use the Audience > Lists page and follow the steps described below.

-To add new users to your Iterable project, use lists.
+To add new users to your Iterable project, use import CSV files when creating a list, or use Iterable's API.
 You can import a CSV file that contains your users' data, or enter the CSV values for your users manually in the text area.

 Before you import a CSV file, review it to make sure it meets the following conditions: